pandas-dev/pandas/doc/source/basics.rst

 ~~~~~~~

 Performing selection operations on ``integer`` type data can easily upcast the data to ``floating``.
-The dtype of the input data will be preserved in cases where ``nans`` are not introduced (starting in 0.11.0)
+The dtype of the input data will be preserved in cases where ``nans`` are not introduced.
 See also :ref:`Support for integer NA <gotchas.intna>`

 .. ipython:: python